 Quick note: you may be able to get the repossession removed from your credit report by following the advice included in this guide.

 Do I still have to pay if I don’t get the car back?

 If you’re unable to get the repossessed car back and it’s sold to another party, you’re still on the hook for the difference between the outstanding balance and proceeds from the sale.
 This amount is referred to as the deficiency balance.
 To illustrate:

 |OUTSTANDING LOAN BALANCE||SALES PRICE||DEFICIENCY BALANCE|

-Note: The creditor may tack on repossession fees to the deficiency balance.
+Note: The lender may tack on repossession fees to the deficiency balance.

-What happens if you’re unable to reach an agreement with the creditor to pay off the deficiency balance or settle the balance for less than what’s owed?
+What happens if you’re unable to reach an agreement with the lender to pay off the remaining loan balance or settle the balance for less than what’s owed?
 It will most likely go to collections and be reported to the credit bureaus and linger on your credit report for seven years.

 What if I’m planning to file for bankruptcy?

-Filing for bankruptcy could allow you to keep your car, even if you’re delinquent on the loan.
+Filing for bankruptcy could allow you to keep your car, even if you’re delinquent on the car loan.
 Why so?
 Well, filing automatically makes it mandatory for lenders to seek permission from the court to repossess your ride.
-But you must file before the car is auctioned off to have the best shot at retaining ownership of the vehicle.
+But you must file before the lender sells your car at auction to have the best shot at retaining ownership of the vehicle.
 Contact a bankruptcy attorney to get more details.

-Once it’s back in your possession, try to be proactive and work with your creditor during any financial hardships moving forward to prevent history from repeating itself.
+Once it’s back in your possession, try to be proactive and work with your lender during any financial hardships moving forward to prevent history from repeating itself.